mqchen/taskhub/README.md

   // Update the caller on current progress task.update(data);

-  // Triggers when another service updates the task task.on('update', (task) => { task.getLastUpdate() });
+  // Triggers when another client updates the task task.on('update', (task) => { task.getLastUpdate() });

-  // When another service returns and thereby completes the task globally. task.on('success', () => {});
+  // When another client returns and thereby completes the task globally. task.on('success', () => {});

   // Done and the data is sent to the caller/publisher. return data; // or task.success(result);

-  // This service has completed but doesn't want to return a result to pub. task.drop();
+  // This client has completed but doesn't want to return a result to pub. task.drop();
 });